“Every time I think about onboarding I realize there’s another layer of complexity that I don’t understand.”

 That means if you’re not happy, you get to keep the data analysis and the plan I build for you — and get someone else’s opinion on it.

-Are you ready to finally stop spinning your onboarding wheels?
+Is it time to stop spinning your onboarding wheels?

 If you know you should be mapping the customer journey for new customers…

 …and you need help figuring out that journey begins